-1 Three Months Ended March 31,
+Three Months Ended March 31,

 (\$ in millions) 2021 2020

-Cash interest expense \$ 6.8 \$ 23.3
+Cash interest expense \$ 6.8 \$ 23

-Restructuring and transaction-related expenses paid in cash ^(a) \$ 1.1 \$ 3.9
+Restructuring and transaction-related expenses paid in cash ^(a) \$ 1.1 \$ 3

-Integration costs and acquisition-related compensation paid in cash ^(b) \$ 1.3 \$ 3.6
+Integration costs and acquisition-related compensation paid in cash ^(b) \$ 1.3 \$ 3

 (a) Represents cash payments directly associated with acquisition or disposal activities, including employee severance and termination benefits, contract termination fees and penalties, and other exit or disposal costs.
-For the three months ended March 31, 2021, these payments related primarily to settlement of accrued accretion on the Pre-Acquisition ZI deferred consideration balance.
-For the three months ended March 31, 2020, these payments related primarily to professional fees for the preparation for an initial public offering.

-(b) Represents cash payments directly associated with integration activities for acquisitions and acquisition-related compensation, which includes transaction bonuses and retention awards.
-For the three months ended March 31, 2021, these payments related primarily to cash vesting payments from the acquisition of Pre-Acquisition ZI.
-For the three months ended March 31, 2020, these payments related primarily to cash vesting payments from the acquisition ZI.
+For the three months ended March 31, 2021, these payments related primarily to sufficient on the Pre-Acquisition ZI deferred consideration balance.
+For the three months ended March 31, 2020, these payments related primarily to sufficient of an initial public offering. (b) Represents cash payments directly associated with integration activities for acquisitions and acquisition related compensation, which includes transaction bounses and retention awards.
+For the three months ended March 31, 2020, these payments related primarily to cash vesting payments from the acquisition of Pre-Acquisition ZI.
+For the three months ended March 31, 2020, these payments related primarily to cash vesting payments from the acquisition of Pre-Acquisition ZI.